raganwald/raganwald.github.com/creative-works.md

 - [oscin.es](https://github.com/raganwald/oscin.es), a library for playing with combinatorial logic puzzles such as those found in [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird)

 ### books

+> [JavaScript Allongé] will make you a better programmer, regardless of whether you use JS regularly or not.
+But if you do, I think this book is as close to capturing the true soul of Javascript as anything I've read.
+The examples are very well thought out, and the writing style is a joy to read.—[acjohnson55](https://news.ycombinator.com/item?id=6480649)

 - [JavaScript Allongé (ES5)](https://leanpub.com/javascript-allonge)
 - [CoffeeScript Ristretto](https://leanpub.com/coffeescript-ristretto) ([pdf](/assets/coffeescript-ristretto.pdf))